Carlsberg Srbija: Brands

-Brands produced in Čelarevo Brewery are: Lav, Merak, Tuborg Green and Holsten.
+Domestic brands produced in Čelarevo Brewery are: Lav, Lav Premium, Merak, Twist Radler.

+Čelarevo Brewery also produces brands as:Tuborg Green, Carlsberg, Somersby, Kronenbourg 1664 Blanc and Holsten.
 Lav is the second leading beer brand on the Serbian market, and has its share in the regional countries.

 Activities

 In 2006, Carlsberg Srbija became the first brewery in Serbia, and also the first brewery within Carlsberg Group to obtain the ISO9001 and ISO22000 international certificates awarded by the Lloyd's Register Group.

 In 2007, the company announced it started the production and bottling of Holsten pilsener at its facilities.

 According to the 2007 press release by Carlsberg Srbija CEO, the Carlsberg Group already invested €110 million in its Serbian operation since 2004, and has further plans to invest €15 million in order to expand its facilities that would allow it to increase its annual production to 2 million hl by 2008.

 In 2008, the company announced the start of bottling and production of a new brand Tuborg Lemon.

 In 2008, the company opened the Beer Museum in Čelarevo.

 Its promotional activities in Serbia are sizable.
-Since 2004, the company is the main sponsor of Serbian national football team, which it uses to promote its Lav brand.
+Since 2004, the company is the main sponsor of Serbia national team, which it uses to promote its Lav brand.